Developed in collaboration with

 Execute and Evaluate the Training

-Examples of training categories include practice improvement, enhanced workflows, chronic disease management, and healthy team goals.
+Examples of training topics include practice improvement, enhanced team-based workflows, chronic disease management, and healthy team goals.

 Professionalism in the medical assistant role